 With remote work, cloud migration, and reliance on third-party software all playing a part, security teams are facing a multi-directional challenge to protect company data.
-While vulnerability management processes are growing more mature in 2022, many organizations continue to struggle with the sheer volume of information.
+While vulnerability management processes are growing more mature as we head into 2024 – especially when it comes to automated vulnerability remediation – many organizations continue to struggle with the sheer volume of information.

 Organizations are increasingly turning to automation